-Botox is famous for its cosmetic use to smoothen wrinkles and fine lines, but what many people aren’t aware of is the fact that it can also be used medically to help alleviate the symptoms of a very common and painful issue.
+Botox is famous for its cosmetic use to smoothen wrinkles and fine lines.
+But many people aren’t aware that it can also alleviate the symptoms of a very common and painful issue.

-If you suffer from tension headaches or chronic migraines caused by muscle tension or muscle spasms, Botox can drastically reduce the number of episodes per month so you can enjoy more pain-free days.
+If you suffer from tension headaches or chronic migraines caused by muscle tension or spasms, Botox can drastically reduce the number of episodes per month.
+With regular treatment, you can enjoy more pain-free days.

 How does it work?

-When injected into the muscles, Botox temporarily blocks the signals between your nerves and your muscles, which keeps the affected muscles from contracting.
-When Botox is injected around the face, it reduces the appearance of crow’s feet and fine lines around the eyes and mouth by relaxing the surrounding facial muscles.
-When it is instead injected into specific muscles along the neck and side of the head, the result is reduced pain from chronic migraines, and a reduced number of migraines per month.
+Botox temporarily blocks the signals between your nerves and your muscles.
+This keeps the affected muscles from contracting.
+When Botox is administered to specific facial muscles, it reduces the appearance of crow’s feet and fine lines around the eyes and mouth.
+Botox also has an added medical benefit for chronic migraine sufferers, as it can reduce the severity and occurrence of migraines when injected into specific muscles of the neck and jaw.

 Frequent, long-lasting chronic migraines are often caused by muscle tension or contractions.
 With regular Botox injections every 12 weeks, the muscles causing the condition will remain relaxed.
 Treatment may not completely stop them from happening, but regular injections can lead to less tension, less pain, and a future with fewer migraines.